English

 • When plugging in and out non-hot-swap optical module, you should cut off the power.

-• Ensure compatibility match well, all the transceivers have actually a burned-in chip containing information including the serial quantity, the safety information, plus the vendor ID.
+• Ensure SFP ethernet module can match well with your devices.
+Some brands only allow to use their own modules.
+Because all transceivers actually have a burned-in chip containing information including the serial quantity, the safety information, plus the vendor ID.
 If the information cannot match what exactly is within the database, these devices will undoubtedly be handicapped making these devices stop working.

 FS Compatible 1G SFP Transceiver Module Working on Switch